This article applies to England, Wales and Scotland.

 | Struck out | 1% | Tribunal removed the claim |

 Why do pregnancy claims settle so often?
-Several factors come into play.
-The legal protections around pregnancy are some of the strongest in employment law: there is no qualifying service requirement, the burden of proof can shift to the employer more readily, and the reputational risk of defending a pregnancy discrimination claim publicly is significant.
-Employers and their legal advisors are often motivated to resolve these cases early.
+The legal protections around pregnancy are among the strongest in employment law: there is no qualifying service requirement, the burden of proof can shift more readily, and the reputational risk of defending a pregnancy discrimination claim publicly is significant.
+These factors motivate early settlement.

 How long will it take?